 Workers who are at risk of being laid off should see if they can participate in the Job Retention (or Furlough) scheme.
-From 1 November 2020, the scheme guarantees 80% of wages up to a maximum of £2,500 a month.
-The Government recently announced that the Job Retention Scheme will remain open until 31 March 2021 but say that they will review the scheme again in January 2021.
+The scheme guarantees 80% of wages up to a maximum of £2,500 a month.
+The Government recently announced that the Job Retention Scheme will remain open until April 2021.
 Google ‘Job Retention Scheme’ to find the government web page.

 Self-employed people who cannot work may be able to claim up to 80% of their average income, provided their self-assessment form was submitted for tax year 2018-19, and they continue to trade in 2019/20.
-The Government announced that this scheme has been extended for six months.
-There will be two further grants for three-month periods, covering November 2020 to January 2021 and February 2021 to April 2021.
+Claims for the third SEISS grant have now closed and the Government are due to announce details about the fourth grant on 3 March 2021.
 You can check if you are eligible by Googling ‘Self Employment Income Support Scheme’.